fidelsurtida/snake/README.md

   - Restricted movement of snake to opposite direction.
 - April 1, 2024
   - Implementation of rectangular snake cover for each turning parts.
+- April 2, 2024
+  - Refactored code for direction using properties
+  - Implemented snake bounderies to move to the opposite side of the screen.

 <br>
 This project is currently under development.